- Day 3, July 17: 60.5 miles, total miles: 140.1 – bike on regional trails and a few city streets

 - Parks, Trails, & Places of Significance: Snoqualmie Valley Trail, Palouse to Cascades State Park Trail, Iron Horse State Park (P2CSP), Snoqualmie Tunnel, Keechelus Lake, Cle Elum (food & showers)

 Starting out the day with Alicia and Andy had me feeling a little bit like we were back on the Canyon.
 It’s a real treat to have one’s friends make you coffee and cook you breakfast before they go to work (and you’re on vacation).
-Thanks Andy and Alicia for being awesome people I’m grateful to call friends!
+Thanks Andy and Alicia for being awesome hosts and being game to store our gear!

 We got back on the Snoqualmie Valley Trail and in couple of miles made it to Rattlesnake Lake and the Cedar Falls trailhead, the western terminus of the Palouse to Cascades State Park Trail.
 The P2C(spt) – as Gabriel and I started to call it – is a nearly 224-mile rail-to-trail gravel path that goes from Rattlesnake Lake out to the WA/ID border.

 We started riding east, enjoying the shade and views out to the mountains on the north side of I-90.
-A new perspective on peaks hiked up and climbed often in the winter, summer after-hours dashes, and close-to-home summit bivvies.
+For me, the view was a new perspective on peaks hiked and snowshoed often in the winter, summer after-hours dashes, and close-to-home summit bivvies.
 We saw climbers, mountain bikers (going to the new Olallie trail on Mt.
-Washington) and cyclists along the trail.
+Washington) and cyclists along the way.
+Pretty hoppin’ on the P2C, even on a Tuesday.

-The P2C trail slowly goes up via the gentle railroad grade of the old Chicago, Milwaukee, St. Paul & Pacific Railroad, also known as the Milwaukee Road.
+The P2C trail slowly gains elevation via the gentle railroad grade of the old Chicago, Milwaukee, St. Paul & Pacific Railroad, also known as the Milwaukee Road.
 From Rattlesnake Lake, it’s a little over 18 miles and ~2,500 feet to the Snoqualmie Tunnel.
 Thanks to the railroad grade, you hardly know you are going uphill!